How to Quit a Job the Right Way (Step-by-Step Guide)

 Ensure you do not leave your employer and your successor complaining about backlogs and the poor state of your position when you quit.
 Leave a legacy of excellent performance and a good reputation.
 You may be excited about the next job, but don't allow it to make you lose your focus.
 Work diligently to the last day.
 Even when you are sure you may not complete your project before leaving, make significant progress and leave detailed notes.

-Search for another job during your free time and don't use your company resources
+Search for another job during your free time

 Looking for another job during your working hours and using the resources of your employer is like stealing.
 The company is providing the resources to help you complete its projects.
 Employers pay you to work for them, and using their time to search for other jobs is working against the employer.
 Consider scheduling the job hunt task after your working hours.

-Don't share critical information about your current employer with prospective employers.
+Don't share information about your current employer

 Leave without influencing others to quit

-How to quit a job: steps to follow
+How to quit a job step-by-step

 1. Decide if it is the right quitting time